 Our non-employee directors may elect before the beginning of each year to defer receipt of some or all of the shares of Company stock that they are entitled to receive as compensation for Board service during the upcoming year.
 Under this program, instead of receiving shares of Company stock, the director receives an equivalent number of restricted stock units that are ultimately distributable as common shares of Company stock on or about a date selected by the director or, in the absence of a date selected by the director, upon the termination of the services of the director as a member of our Board.
 Directors electing to defer the receipt of shares have the right to receive a cash payment, at the same time as the ultimate distribution of the applicable shares, equal to the dividends that would have been received if the director had elected to receive such shares upon issuance.
 Directors are given a one-time right to further defer the original distribution of stock to a date that is at least five years after the originally scheduled payment date.
 Distributions under the program are payable in shares of Company stock, along with the cash equivalent of associated dividends at the time of stock distribution.
-Of our current directors, Mr. Owens elected to defer stock under the program during 2022.
-As of December 31, 2022, accumulated dividend equivalents associated with deferred stock units were as follows: Mr. Martin, \$8,944; and Mr. Owens, \$22,197.
+None of our current directors elected to defer stock under the program in 2023.